Nancy Weir: Anecdotes

 One of the best known anecdotes of the many anecdotes involving Weir's activities is the case of her dashing in her Volkswagen over the Story Bridge, late for a lesson, and discovering that she had left her studio keys at home.
 Executing a neat U-turn, mid-bridge, she was pulled over by a policeman.
 She explained her strategy to him, apologised and went on saying that she had a concert at the Conservatorium soon, and invited the policeman to come along.
 Not only did he not give her a ticket, she sold him one.
 He did come to the concert and they became very good friends, and he subsequently attended many of her performances.

 It is reported that Weir continued to add registration stickers to her car windscreen year-by-year without removing the old ones.
 After they had formed a significant collection up the left-hand side of the windscreen, she was pulled over by a policeman (presumably not the same one as in the U-turn anecdote) who informed her that they had to be removed.
 Nancy's solution to the problem was unpredictable, as always: she bought a new car and started over!

 Her much-loved dog Cully arrived at her Hamilton flat unannounced, and despite Weir's best efforts to locate the owner, Cully refused to leave.
 Many happy years together ensued, during which Cully appeared on stage in Bach's Coffee Cantata, Bizet's Carmen (at Innisfail, on a Symphonic Safari) and at many a concert thereafter.
 Cully was a part-time music critic, who regularly let students know if their performance was not up to standard by producing "the most outrageous howling", in her mistress's words.
-At the end of her life, Cully, crippled and very weak, was warned by her adoring and saddened owner that she "might have to make that special trip to the vet."
+At the end of her life, Cully, crippled and very weak, was warned by her adoring and saddened owner that she "might have to make that special trip to the vet".
 That same evening, Cully, who never ventured far from Weir's side, ran out onto the street and was knocked down by a car.

-Weir's wonderful 1887 Steinway piano has now been fully restored.
-It may be seen in Greg Gesch's touching 14-minute video on YouTube.
+Weir's 1887 Steinway piano has now been fully restored.
+It may be seen in Greg Gesch's 14-minute video on YouTube.